• June 25, 2025

 Mainline Companies

-These pharma companies are often backed up with large-scale financial support, and their manufacturing plants are located at more than one location, sometimes worldwide.
-Facilities for Research and Development are dedicated, and separate facilities are used for manufacturing purposes.
+Mainline pharma companies are often backed up by heavy financial support, and their manufacturing sites are located at multiple locations.
+R&D facilities are separate from the manufacturing facilities.

 Research and Development Companies